drufball/yosai/_drafts/threshold.md

 There was a heavy, mental _click_ as her perspective shifted.
 The energy took on a different tone as it flowed into her body.
 Her muscles flared.

 Denri caught the Blade's arm, stopping its progress completely.
 He looked down at her in surprise, his metal bracer warping under her fingers.
 Denri filled the other arm with electricity and punched the man in the side.
-His armor buckled as he rocketed backwards several feet and landed on his back.
+His armor buckled as he rocketed backward several feet and landed on his back.
 Pain lanced up Denri's arm from the strength of the impact.

 Denri and Hattori both stared on in amazement.
 "Hah!
 Did you _see_ that?
 I was all like _pew_, _pew_."
 Denri punched the air a couple times, then winced at her bruised arm.
 She stumbled as a wave of exhaustion and dizziness hit her.